Wambyat/Blogging/README.md

 ## A blogging website
 #### This is a web application created in flask and uses SQL for its backend.
-It has been made fo rthe MAD-1 Project for IIT Madras.
+It has been made for the MAD-1 Project for IIT Madras.